bra1nDump/ai-task-vscode/docs/features/context-language-server.md

 - This rows a curveball at my original plan to avoid any servers and have a single runtime.

 # Next up:
-- Create CodeLensProvider, CallerProvider end CompletionItemProvider.
+- Create CodeLensProvider, ColorProvider end CompletionItemProvider.
 No need to create a server

 # Archive